Fremantle Stuff > ships >

-HMS Challenger was the ship in which Captain (later Admiral) Fremantle arrived in 1829 to claim the western part of Australia for the British Crown.
+HMS Challenger was the ship in which Captain (later Admiral) Fremantle arrived in 1829 to claim the western third of Australia for the British Crown.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council.